 Once you've got your cleaning schedule down and decluttering out of the way, it's time to start cleaning.

 The biggest mistake people make is cleaning room by room (this is called "zone cleaning").
 It's much too slow!
 "You can either clean your kitchen in four hours, or clean your entire house top to bottom in four hours," Lisa Romero, owner of Just Like New Cleaning in Fort Collins, Colorado, tells Woman's Day.
 "A lot of people get caught focusing on one area — say, doing a super job cleaning the counters — and never get to the stove, let alone the next room.
 In reality, just wiping things down and moving on is quick and efficient."

-Most pros are in favor of "task cleaning": completing one chore, such as dusting, throughout the entire house, before starting the next.
-"You'll do a little more walking, so it's a good workout," says Ronald Payne, owner of RZJ Janitorial Services in Plano, Texas, "and I find that it's faster because you're in a mindset to keep moving."
-Follow these seven steps and your whole house will sparkle in four hours if you're a beginner, two and a half once you become a pro.
+A lot of pros are in favor of task cleaning, i.e. completing one chore, such as dusting, throughout the entire house, before starting the next.
+"You'll do a little more walking, so it's a good workout," Ronald Payne, owner of RZJ Janitorial Services in Plano, Texas, tells Woman's Day.
+"And I find that it's faster because you're in a mindset to keep moving."
+Follow these seven steps, and your whole house will sparkle in four hours if you're a beginner — two and a half once you become a pro.

 For each task, start at the highest point in the room (if dusting, this might mean high shelves), and move from left to right across the room.
 This way, you don't miss anything, and you won't accidentally knock dust onto already-cleaned lower shelves.

-Step 1: Dust
+Step 1: Dust Your House

-Step 2: Furniture Fabric
+Step 2: Clean Furniture Fabric